trevorsandy/blenderldrawrender/README.md

 ## LPub3D Render LDraw Models with Blender ##

-A [Blender](https://www.blender.org)&trade; add-on for importing and rendering [LDraw](http://www.ldraw.org)&trade; file format models and parts.
+A [Blender](https://www.blender.org)&trade; add-on for importing, exporting and rendering [LDraw](http://www.ldraw.org)&trade; file format models and parts.

 ## Purpose ##
-*LPub3D Import LDraw* imports [LEGO](https://www.lego.com/)® models into Blender.
+*LPub3D Import LDraw* imports [LEGO](https://www.lego.com/)® models into Blender, exports models from Blender and renders imported models using the full range of Blender capabilities.
 This addon is intended to support direct Blender integration with [LPub3D](https://trevorsandy.github.io/lpub3d).

-This addon was designed to provide [LPub3D](https://trevorsandy.github.io/lpub3d) an autonomous module enabling the integrated import and render of LDraw [LEGO](https://www.lego.com/)® models using [Blender](https://www.blender.org)&trade;.
-However, it can be executed directly from the Blender GUI, CLI or your operating system command console.
+This addon was designed to provide [LPub3D](https://trevorsandy.github.io/lpub3d) an autonomous addon enabling the integrated import, export and render of LDraw [LEGO](https://www.lego.com/)® models using [Blender](https://www.blender.org)&trade;.
+However once installed, this addon's import, export and render modules can be executed directly from the Blender GUI, CLI or your operating system command console just as any other Blender addon.

 It supports **.mpd**, **.ldr**, and **.dat** file formats.

 Users can select from two available import modules:
 + LDraw import module adapted from [Import LDraw](https://github.com/TobyLobster/ImportLDraw) by Toby Nelson (tobymnelson@gmail.com)
-+ LDraw import module adapted from [Export LDraw](https://github.com/cuddlyogre/ExportLDraw) by Matthew Morrison [cuddlyogre] (cuddlyogre@gmail.com)
++ LDraw import MM module adapted from [Export LDraw](https://github.com/cuddlyogre/ExportLDraw) by Matthew Morrison [cuddlyogre] (cuddlyogre@gmail.com)

 ## Render Features ##
-+ Available for Blender 2.80 and later.
++ Available for Blender 2.82 and later.
 + **Mac**, **Windows** and **Linux** supported.
 + **MPD** file compatible.
 + **Render settings configurable** from LPub3D user interface.